pradeepviswa/notes/5 kubernetes/11-volume-pvpvc.md

   accessModes:
     - ReadWriteOnce
   hostPath:
-    path: /tmp/pvdata                     # data will be visible in this location in container.
+    path: /tmp/pvdata                     # data will be visible in this location in node.
 ```
 ## storageClassName